epfl-si/ops.tuleap/README.md

 and the fact that the _unique idendifier_ is not `employeeNumber` but `uniqueidentifier`.

 Since the same `uid` can be found in several branches of the LDAP tree, a tiny patch was introduced in `/usr/share/tuleap/plugins/ldap/include/LDAP.class.php`. **NEEDS TESTING!**

+After installing the ldap plugin, `tuleap-php-fpm` service needs to be restarted.
+The annoying thing is that I cannot find a way to activate the plugins programmaticaly.
+Therefore, after the first ansible run, the admin must activate the plugin manually.
+At that point LDAP login will not work because ldap config will have been overwritten.
+Therefore, in order for it to work, a second ansible run is necessary.

 ### GIT
 In principle, once installed and enabled the git plugin, repositories can be